AxlPena/DDR_A3_SCORE_OCR/README.md

-# Dance Dance Revolution (DDR) A3 Optical Character Recognition (OCR) Tool
+# Dance Dance Revolution (DDR) A3 & Grand Prix Optical Character Recognition (OCR) Tool

-This is a mini-project that I made for a friend so that they are able to track EX Score and other DDR A3 Gold/White Cab data.
+This is a mini-project that I made for a friend so that they are able to track EX Score and other DDR A3 Gold/White Cab or Grand Prix data.

-The code uses OpenCV and PyTesseract (a python wrapper for tesseract) to scan ROI (regions of interest) and interpret the image text as text strings.
+The code uses OpenCV and PyTesseract (a python wrapper for tesseract) to scan ROI (regions of interest) and interprets the image text as strings.

 These strings are then stored within a csv using Pandas for later viewing.